kodeplusdev/kandy-laravel/README.md

 # Kandy Laravel Package
 This is a Laravel package that encapsulate all Kandy JS SDK and Kandy Restful APIs.
 Kandy is a product by Gendband which utilizes WebRTC to enable peer to peer video, audio, chat, SMS and PSTN.

+With this package, you can enable video and audio calling between two users that are logged into your application.

+Think of pages where you anticipate one user collaborating with another user about content on that page.
+The user could start a call with another user who is online and enhance collaboration experience.

 Home page: http://www.kandy.io/

 ---